catedu/python-for-person-in-everybody/en/15-database.md

 conn.commit()
 ```

 Once the cursor executes the `SELECT` statement, we must retrieve the rows.
 We could do this with a `for` statement, but since we are only retrieving one row (`LIMIT 1`), we can use the `fetchone()` method to fetch the first (and only) row that is the result of the `SELECT` operation.
-Since `fetchone()` returns the row as a **tuple** (even though there is only one field), we take the first value from the tuple using to get the current friend count into the variable `count`.
+Since `fetchone()` returns the row as a **tuple** (even though there is only one field), we take the first value from the tuple to get the current friend count into the variable `count`.

 If this retrieval is successful, we use the SQL `UPDATE` statement with a `WHERE` clause to add 1 to the `friends` column for the row that matches the friend's account.
 Notice that there are two placeholders (i.e., question marks) in the SQL, and the second parameter to the `execute()` is a two-element tuple that holds the values to be substituted into the SQL in place of the question marks.